nikahmadz/Firedash/index.md

 ---

 Firedash is an Admin Panel for Firebase Apps.
 It is a web application that is meant to be deployed to a Firebase project.
-Firedash can help you manage your Firebase App with an intuitive and easy-to-use interface, right on your browser.
+Firedash helps you manage your Firebase App with an intuitive and easy-to-use interface, right on your browser.

 ---